tonychu805/syno_bi/documents/strategy/data_analytics_playbook.md

 ## 4. Data Cleaning & Feature Engineering

-- Implement corrections in dbt models when possible so improvements are reusable.
+- Implement corrections in dbt models when possible so improvements are reusable, especially for SVR-RM T1/T2/T3, top-customer revenue slices, regional metrics, and SVR-DT-DS trend fields.
 - For ad-hoc analysis, use pandas transformations but plan to push them upstream if they become standard.
-- Track changes in dbt YAML docs (column descriptions, tests).
+- Track changes in dbt YAML docs (column descriptions, tests) and confirm cleaned tables retain a ready-to-aggregate quarterly grain that supports the next-quarter sales forecast objective.

 ### Common cleaning steps
 1. Standardize SKU/channel names (`UPPER`, trimming).